What is The Batterers Intervention Program?

 The Central Peninsula Batterers Intervention Program (CPBIP), a component of The LeeShore Center, is a state approved, 48-week educational program for men who have used violence in an intimate relationship.
 The majority of men who participate in the BIP are court ordered.
 Referrals may come from a variety of sources: i.e. Office of Children's Services, and Adult Probation.

 Weekly classes focus on challenging values and beliefs that reinforce domestic violence through the use of power and control in intimate relationships.
 Topics are centered on five specific modules that include:

 - Providing safety for victims

 - Power and Control

 - Stress Management and Self-Esteem

-All participants attend two orientations and 46 class sessions.
-Orientations are held on Wednesdays, at a time arranged with the facilitator.
+All participants attend two orientations followed by 46 class sessions.
+Orientations are held by appointment at a time arranged with the facilitator.
 Classes are held twice a week (Tuesday 7:00 pm - 9:00 pm, and Thursday 5:30 pm - 7:30 pm).

 The cost is $50.00 for each orientation session and $25.00 per class (total cost $1250).
 Community service is available in lieu of the weekly class fee (after Orientation) for those participants who qualify.

 For more information participants may contact 907-283-9479.